-Our Research Focus
+Research Focus

-We study how the misregulation of chromatin and distal regulatory elements shapes tumor identity and the microenvironment.
+I study how the misregulation of chromatin and distal regulatory elements shapes tumor identity and the microenvironment.
+My research investigates the interplay between:

 - DNA Methylation and Hydroxymethylation: Mapping the modifications that govern gene silencing and activation.